 Most people with fibromyalgia have a sleep disorder of some kind.
 Some have trouble getting to sleep with problems such as restless legs or sleep myoclonus (nighttime jerking of the arms and legs), or the constant pain, interfering with relaxation.
 For some it is frequent waking in the night.
 All in all, sleep is somewhat unrefreshing, which contributes to fatigue.

 Most people experience headaches from time-to-time.
-However, about half of those with fibromyalgia experience recurrent migraine or tension-type headaches. and can pose a major problem in coping for those with fibro.
+However, about half of those with fibromyalgia experience recurrent migraine or tension-type headaches.
+Headaches can pose a major problem in coping for those with fibro.

 Irritable Bowel Syndrome (IBS)

-The relationship between IBS and fibromyaglia is well-known.
+The relationship between IBS and fibromyalgia is well-known.

 One study found that 100% of people with fibromyalgia were positive for small intestinal bacterial overgrowth (SIBO) on breath testing and that their pain was associated with the amount of hydrogen gas produced.
 The researchers went on to treat the SIBO and found their pain scores improved.

-I personally welcome you to contribute to this research, please click the link below.
-THANK YOU!
+I personally welcome you to contribute to this research, and help women with fibromyalgia!